vielmetti/vacuum/content/2021/0002-what-is-your-superpower.md

 sure yet how I'd do that again, but I'd love to try.

-There was a time that I could reasonably sit down in a cafe, order a fine cup of coffee, and produce a publishable work at about the cost of a penny of coffee per word.
+There was a time that I could reasonably sit down in a cafe, order a fine cup of coffee, and produce publishable work at about the cost of a penny of coffee per word.
 Fancy coffee and the warm ambiance of a cafe both helped this effort.
 I haven't yet determined how to replace the cafe in my own